milin/giticket/README.rst

 By default its ``[A-Z]+-\d+``.

 It is best used along with pre-commit_.
-You can use it along with pre-commit by using the following hook.
+You can use it along with pre-commit by adding the following hook in your ``.pre-commit-config.yaml`` file.

 ::